Fear

 Our tendency to run or freeze can be mitigated — even programmed out of us — through quality instruction coupled with diligent practice.
 This is why all military personnel and first responders undergo intense training.
 They do this so they will immediately “do the right thing” when faced with a situation presenting a real and present danger to their mission, unit, vehicle, or folks in their care.

-Pilots frequently train in simulators where in-flight emergencies are repeatedly presented so they will instinctively take the corrective actions required to keep both themselves and their passengers alive if/when the real thing ever arises (unless you’re skydiving, your number of safe landings should always equal your number of takeoffs!).
+Pilots frequently train in simulators where various in-flight emergencies are repeatedly presented so they will instinctively take the corrective actions required to keep both themselves and their passengers alive if/when the real thing ever arises (unless you’re skydiving, your number of safe landings should always equal your number of takeoffs!
+You don’t need a parachute to skydive; you only need one to skydive more than once. 🙂 ).

 All that being said, you can train until the cows come home yet you will never truly know how you are going to react to bullets flying past you until bullets are actually flying past you.
 Training simply stacks the odds more highly in your favor when the proverbial effluent hits the proverbial oscillating air circulation device.